1Marc/marcgrabanski.com/src/pages/articles/2007-05-05-tools-for-getting-the-job-done/index.md

 - [GAIM](http://gaim.sourceforge.net/downloads.php) - Alternative to AOL Intant Messanger.
 It is basically AIM without the advertisments.
 - [IE7 Inline Search](http://www.ieforge.com/InlineSearch/HomePage) - Module that adds inline search to IE7 instead of a pop-up.

-Whew,
--wipes sweat off forehead
--, that is my entire list of applications I use to get the job done.
+Whew, **wipes sweat off forehead**, that is my entire list of applications I use to get the job done.
 I hope you discover something in here that will make your day more productive and smooth!